-Most of the film follows Mildred Hayes, (Frances McDormand) a divorced single mother on a quest for revenge.
+Most of the film follows Mildred Hayes, (Frances McDormand) a divorced single mother on a quest for justice.
 Mildred’s daughter was murdered in a particularly gruesome fashion seven months before the events of the movie, and Mildred believes the police have given up on finding her killer.
-To keep her daughter’s case on everyone’s minds, and to motivate the police, Mildred buys the ad space on the titular posters to call out Sheriff Bill Willoughby (Woody Harrelson).
-This decision puts Mildred at odds with the police department, and most of the town, which creates all kinds chaos.
+To keep her daughter’s case on everyone’s minds and motivate the police, Mildred buys the ad space on the titular posters to call out Sheriff Bill Willoughby (Woody Harrelson).
+This decision puts Mildred at odds with the police department, and most of the town, which creates all kinds of chaos.
 Those who stand by Willoughby, like Officer Jason Dixon (Sam Rockwell), make poor decisions in retaliation, and the situation just gets further and further out of everyone and anyone’s control.

 While the writing makes sure everyone in the film is firing on all cylinders, the previously mentioned stars almost make the great supporting cast look like amateurs.
-Frances McDormand is marvelous in what may be her greatest role yet (and yes, I have seen Fargo).
+Frances McDormand is marvelous in her greatest role yet (sorry, Fargo).
 Mildred is a woman pushed to her breaking point and goes through almost every negative emotion one can.
-She tries to bottle up everything inside, usually making it barely noticeable at the surface, and McDormand sells every second of it.
+She tries to bottle up everything inside, keeping it just barely noticeable at the surface, and McDormand sells every second of it.
 Bringing an equal level of talent is Sam Rockwell.
 “Layered’ doesn’t even begin to describe his performance.
 I’d love to say more, but his character’s journey is best left as a surprise.
 Woody Harrelson shines as well, and has the honor of the most jaw-dropping moment (there are a few) in the movie.
 Harrelson portrays the exhausted, stoic, sympathetic Police Chief with the talent and swagger he’s known for.

 Three Billboards Outside Ebbing, Missouri tells a powerful, emotional story with believable characters backed by a phenomenally talented cast.
 It’s not only my favorite film this year, but one of my favorite films period.
 It’s unique, contradictory blend of melancholy and hope is a true sight to behold, and I can’t wait to see what comes next from the brilliant mind of Martin McDonagh.